 We see in Daniel 11 that the first fulfillment of the king of the South came out of Egypt and is now history.
 Verse 42 shows that Egypt will also be involved with the second fulfillment of the king of the South.

 The prophecy indicates that the king of the South will make a fatal mistake.
 The prophecy in Daniel 11:40 says the king of the North will “overwhelm” and destroy the king of the South.
-After entering the “Glorious Land” (Israel), Daniel 11 goes on to say, the king of the North “shall stretch out his hand against the countries, and the land of Egypt shall not escape. … Also the Libyans and Ethiopians shall follow at his heels” (Daniel 11:41-43).
+After entering the “Glorious Land” (Israel), Daniel 11 goes on to say, the king of the North “shall stretch out his hand against the countries, and the land of Egypt shall not escape.
+He shall have power over the treasures of gold and silver, and over all the precious things of Egypt; also the Libyans and Ethiopians shall follow at his heels” (Daniel 11:41-43).